dagraham/etm-tk/etmTk/help/OVERVIEW.md

                 specification.
 (Enclose ARGS in single quotes to prevent shell expansion.)
-        p ARG   display the path view using ARG, if given, as a filter. r ARGS  display a report using the remaining arguments as the report specification.
-(Enclose ARGS in single quotes to prevent shell expansion.)
-        t ARG   display the tags view using ARG, if given, as a filter. v       display information about etm and the operating system.
+        p ARG   display the path view using ARG, if given, as a filter. t ARG   display the tags view using ARG, if given, as a filter. v       display information about etm and the operating system.
         ?
 ARG   display (this) command line help information if ARGS = '' or,